veillette/physics-book/contents/ch4ProblemSolvingStrategies.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Suppose your car was mired deeply in the mud and you wanted to use the method illustrated in [Figure 6](#fig6) to pull it out.
+Suppose your car was mired deeply in the mud and you wanted to use the method illustrated in the [Figure](#fig6) below to pull it out.
 (a) What force would you have to exert perpendicular to the center of the rope to produce a force of 12 000 N on the car if the angle is 2.00°?
 In this part, explicitly show how you follow the steps in the Problem-Solving Strategy for Newton’s laws of motion.
 (b) Real ropes stretch under such forces.
 What force would be exerted on the car if the angle increases to 7.00° and you still apply the force found in part (a) to its center?

 </div>
 </div>